-Find out when a tenant can legally break a lease in New Mexico, when they can’t, and whether or not a landlord is required by New Mexico law to make reasonable effort to rerent.
+Find out when a tenant can legally break a lease in New Mexico, when they can’t, and if a landlord is required by New Mexico law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to know the notice requirements in New Mexico to end a tenancy in general.
+Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in New Mexico to end a tenancy.

 Lease Termination Notice Requirements in New Mexico